abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 }
 ```

-> You can also add this localization key to the other localization files such as **tr.json**.

-#### Add Elsa Dashboard To Application
+#### Add Elsa Dashboard Component To Application

-* After those configurations, now we can add Elsa Dashboard to our application with authorization check.
-To do this, create a razor page named **_Host.cshtml** under **Pages** folder and update its content as below.
+* After those configurations, now we can add Elsa Dashboard to our application with an authorization check.
+To do this, create a razor page named **_Host.cshtml** (under **Pages** folder) and update its content as below.

 ```html
 @page "/elsa"